besener/starter-academic/content/authors/admin/_index.md

 - Islamic Art and Architecture
 - Medieval Islamic Metalwork
 - Visual and Material Culture
+- Built environment and landscape
-- Medieval Anatolia, South Caucasus and Mediterranean
+- Medieval Anatolia, the South Caucasus and the Mediterranean
 - Digital Art History

 education: